sofi12321/Movie_Recommendations/README.md

 Create a Movie Recommender System that will suggest to a user some movies unseen before by him/her.

-## Data Description

-Implementation based on MovieLens 100K dataset consisting user ratings to movies, user and movie information.

-Initial data may be found by link: https://grouplens.org/datasets/movielens/100k/

 ## Repository structure

 ```